Program Details

 Excursions/Activities in Sicily may include:

-• Eco-biking in the mountains with local ecological groups
+- Eco-biking along the sea with local ecological groups

 Flight